armandyam/photo_mesh/README.md

 Extract a face contour from a photo, generate a 2D triangular mesh with Gmsh, and overlay a synthetic PDE solution on the face region.

 ### Features
-- Face parsing with BiSeNet (pretrained weights) - face-only segmentation excluding neck, clothing, and left ear
+- Face parsing with BiSeNet (pretrained weights) - configurable segmentation (face-only or full body)
-- Midline detection with MediaPipe FaceMesh
+- **Angled face midline detection** - automatically calculates midline from segmentation mask that follows face orientation (works for tilted faces)
 - 2D mesh generation from the face contour (Gmsh)
 - Synthetic PDE visualization and image-colored mesh overlays
 - Clean input/output separation (`inputs/` → `output/`)